aws-samples/aws-eks-samples/examples/kubernetes/how-to-tshoot-eks-intermittent-network-issues/README.md

 ## Getting Started

 First, setup a namespace to run the pods in.
 Use the manifest called namespace.yaml in the manifests folder to do that.
+You could choose to use any namespace preferred, however, ensure that the manifest YAMLs are also modified to use the same namespace.

 Next, you would need to setup an S3 bucket or you can choose to use an existing S3 bucket.
 Should you need to create a new S3 bucket, please refer the best pracatices document below to help setup S3 bucket with server access logging that does NOT have public access enabled :